Updated September 22, 2020

 Some attractions also offer discounted entry for members of the military and police and now, moreso than ever, you're even more likely to find a discount if you work for the NHS.

 While time-honoured centres of tourism such as London, Oxford and Bath offer everything you could need for the perfect city break, turn your eyes instead to the north and the cities of Leeds, Liverpool, Manchester, Sheffield and Newcastle, among others.

 Offering dozens of attractions, great sporting events and a much cheaper nights out than most of their southern counterparts, the cities of the north can dazzle without a hefty price tag.

-We recently crunched the numbers and Liverpool actually came out on top as the best-value city break in the UK.
-Of course, if you keep travelling north, you’ll come across Edinburgh, which is one of the most expensive cities to enjoy some time away – so book a bargain break in Aberdeen instead.
+Liverpool is one of the best-value city breaks in the UK.
+If you keep travelling north, you’ll come across Edinburgh, which is one of the most expensive cities to enjoy some time away – so book a bargain break in Aberdeen instead.